FCBGP/rpki-rpa-verification/draft-xu-sidrops-rpa-verification.md

 3. Perform authorized neighbors matching against the AS_PATH.
 If RPA.previousHops or RPA.nextHops do not match the AS_PATH context, set AS verification result is Invalid.
 4. If RPA.prefixes is non-empty, perform prefix matching with the UPDATE message.
 5. If RPA.origins is non-empty, perform ROA-ROV and SPL-ROV validation.
-6. If both prefix and origin checks succeed, set AS verification result is Valid.
-7. If either check fails, set AS verification result is Invalid.
+6. If either check fails, set AS verification result is Invalid.
-8. Else, set AS verification result is Unknown.
+7. Else, set AS verification result is Valid.

 ## Path-Level Verification Algorithm